usbtypec1/patient-appointments-bot/README.md

 ## 4. How to Run Tests

+It is recommended to use virtualenv rather than using global python interpreter.

 To run the tests, first ensure all test dependencies are installed.
 You can install them with:

 ```bash